Ecological grief: Background and characteristics

+A survey was conducted to measure the eco-guilt, anxiety and grief on mental health and its effect on the likeliness of pro-environmental behavior based on sociodemographic characteristics.
+Participants were asked a series of pro-environmental questions and asked to rate on a 5 point scale - 1 being almost never and 5 being always/almost always.
+The results indicated that women had higher overall score in each parameter of the study.
+Individuals living in rural areas displayed a greater sense of ecological grief compared to those living in suburban areas, which were allotted to the idea that those individuals experienced higher levels of first-hand loss.

 Climate communicators may focus initially on communicating climate impacts and adaptation rather than the aspects of grief.
 Communicators such as the Yale Program on Climate Change Communication have often addressed the question of grief by stressing the importance of describing solutions.
 Attempting to channel climate anxiety into action for solutions is consistent with the approach described by Sherman H. Dryer, Director of Radio Productions at The University of Chicago, in his manual for World War II propaganda, in which radio communications about the war always end with a message on how the listener can support the war effort.

 However, it is not clear that encouragement to channel anxiety and despair into action is an adequate response for people who have experienced concrete personal losses, such as Greenlanders who have had to euthanize sled dogs.
 Cunsolo, an ecologist active in Nunatsiavut, in Canada's Far North, described grappling with this question in an article titled, "To Grieve or Not to Grieve?".

 Some discussions in the media have focused on the question of whether presenting the negative aspects of climate change is making people despair and give up.
 A 2016 Scientific American article posed the question, "Is a traumatic sense of loss freezing action against climate change?"
-In 2019, journalist Mike Pearl asserted that "people are suffering from what could be called 'climate despair,' a sense that climate change is an unstoppable force that will render humanity extinct and renders life in the meantime futile."
-More recently, research has indicated that emotional responses to crisis and disaster are inherently adaptive and with appropriate support in reflecting on and processing the experiences, these emotions can lead to resilience.
+In 2019, journalist Mike Pearl asserted that "people are suffering from what could be called 'climate despair', a sense that climate change is an unstoppable force that will render humanity extinct and renders life in the meantime futile."
+More recently, research has indicated that emotional responses to crisis and disaster are inherently adaptive, and with appropriate support in reflecting on and processing the experiences, these emotions can lead to resilience.

+Climate change's impact on mental health can range from acute to chronic forms of distress.
+Common feelings were listed as a sense of powerlessness, despair, and grief.
+Three main have been attributed to ecological grief.
+1) Past physical losses like firsthand extreme weather events, species extinction and habitat loss.
+2) From the disruption of ones own cultural identity in relation to their surrounding environment.
+3) The anticipation of future loss and climate anxiety.